-Simple Praxis joins with the broader movement of progressive Christian writers and thought leaders who are heralding a return to the empire-challenging social justice movement which was the hallmark of Jesus’ ministry and of his disciples.
+Simple Praxis is an exploration of progressive Christian thought and awareness which seeks a return to empire-challenging social justice which permeated the ministry of Jesus and his early followers.

 The fundamentalist corners of American Evangelicalism tell us to read our Bibles to learn about God’s truth.
 What they didn’t expect is when we actually did that, we discovered something profound.

 We discovered a radical Jewish rabbi who taught his followers to love their enemies.

 We discovered a man who eschewed the limelight, sided with the wretched scum of the earth, and spoke truth to power.

 We discovered a leader who led not by force, not by coercion, but by compassion, generosity, and wisdom.